 A couple of noteworthy points:

-- during helium fills, when boiloff is highest, helium will warm up through an extra long line before entering the collection pipes, so as to reduce pressure changes down the line
+- during helium fills, when boiloff is highest, helium warms up during passage through an extra long line before entering the collection pipes, so as to reduce pressure changes down the line

 - all magnets are located on the same floor, with the seven standard NMR magnets and the EPR instrument located at approximately 100 m from the helium recovery system.
 The pumped magnet is located about 15 m from the recovery system